 Patricia T. O'Conner, Woe is I: the Grammarphobe's Guide to Better English in Plain English (Riverhead, 1998 or 2003 edition) (available at www.amazon.com for 5.00 and up)

-Books to be placed on Reserve (check all materials under Prof. Balmaceda's name at University Reserves - materials may be filed under other courses besides DIPL6001AA)
+Book chapters and articles to be placed on Blackboard (check all materials under Prof. Balmaceda's name at University Reserves - materials may be filed under other courses besides DIPL6001AA)

 Anderson, Imagined Communities (also available in Mrs. Malcolm's collection)